 Biography

 American pianist Dana Brown is highly regarded for both his solo and collaborative performances.
-As a pianist, he has been heard many times on 98.7 WFMT Radio as a collaborator and soloist, in addition to performances at the Ravinia Festival, the Tanglewood Festival, Light Opera Works, the Chicago Cultural Center and the Chicago Humanities Festival.
-His concerto appearances have been in the works of Beethoven, Brahms, Gershwin, Grieg and Mendelssohn, including a performance of the “Emperor” Concerto with the Beethoven Society Pops Orchestra of Washington, DC.
-In November 2018, he appeared as soloist with Orchestra Seattle in the Ravel Left Hand Concerto.
+As a pianist, he has been heard many times on 98.7 WFMT Radio as a collaborator and soloist, in addition to performances at the Ravinia Festival, the Tanglewood Festival, Light Opera Works, the Chicago Cultural Center, the Chicago Humanities Festival and The Grant Park Music Festival.
+A Spotify artist, his 2021 recording Were I With Thee with Michelle Areyzaga, soprano, garnered excellent reviews.
+His other recordings include Haydn’s Schottische and Walisische Lieder with Stephen C Edwards, tenor (Lexicon Classics) and Human to Human with Fourth Coast Ensemble, as well as Lifescapes with soprano Rae-Myra Hilliard.

 Abbreviated Biography

 American pianist Dana Brown is an Associate Professor of Opera and Vocal Coaching at the Chicago College of Performing Arts at Roosevelt University.
-As a pianist, he has been heard many times on 98.7 WFMT Radio, in addition to performances at the Ravinia Festival, the Tanglewood Festival, the Chicago Cultural Center and the Chicago Humanities Festival He is a staff pianist for the Ryan Opera Center at the Lyric Opera of Chicago where he has played the lessons and masterclasses of Marilyn Horne, Renata Scotto, Renée Fleming and Sir Andrew Davis.
-He is the Collaborative Pianist Liaison to the Central Regional Board of NATS, the National Association of Teachers of Singing.
+As a pianist, he has been heard many times on 98.7 WFMT Radio, in addition to performances at the Ravinia Festival, the Tanglewood Festival, the Chicago Cultural Center the Chicago Humanities Festival and the Grant Park Music Festival.

 Mr. Brown is also the Chair of the Board of Directors of Chicago’s Fourth Coast Ensemble, a professional vocal quartet.
-With Fourth Coast, he will be the pianist in the world premiere of Andrea Clearfield’s peace cantata, A Brush With Our Time, in fall of 2021.
-Also, his upcoming solo recital in Los Angeles features transcriptions of American pianist Earl Wild in music of Gershwin and Rachmaninoff.
+With Fourth Coast, he has premiered and recorded two new works for vocal quartet: Wayland Rogers’ I-Thou and Andrea Clearfield’s peace cantata A Brush With Our Time; both works were recorded on the CD Human to Human.

 Press Materials